 “After I returned to England from my American tour, I couldn’t stop thinking about Hitty.
 Since you liked her story so much, I knew a doll would be the perfect birthday present for you.

 “Would you believe this little doll took a skilled woodworker a whole week to carve?
 He used a lathe to make the body, and do you see the way her arms and legs are pegged, so that she can move them?” he said as he demonstrated by turning my arms and legs.
-“But I improved the design by making the arms work independently.
+“But I improved the design by making the arms and legs work independently.
 I also gave the man your picture to work from.
 Don’t you think she looks like you?”

 “Naturally, I insisted that she be carved from ‘Proper English Oak’ which will make her a sturdy companion for you.
 Your Aunt Georgy made all her clothing, and now she is ready for adventures.
 I have a feeling this doll has an adventurous spirit, just like you, Mekitty.”